JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 [//]: # (title: Troubleshooting)

+> Kotlin/Wasm is [Alpha](components-stability.md).
+It may be changed at any time.
+Use it in scenarios before production.
+> We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-56492).
+>
+{type="note"}

 Kotlin/Wasm relies on new [WebAssembly proposals](https://webassembly.org/roadmap/) like garbage collection and exception handling to introduce improvements and new features within WebAssembly.